Dighty Burn: Course

 The burn forms to the west of Dundee as the Lundie Burn in the Sidlaw Hills then runs north of Piperdam and then into the northwest of Dundee through Bridgefoot, Trottick, Claverhouse, Mill o' Mains, Fintry, Douglas, Claypotts and then between Broughty Ferry and Monifeith where it flows into the Firth of Tay.

 History

 The water from the Dighty Burn was used as a power source for the mill buildings at the Claverhouse Bleachworks factory.

 In the past, the Dighty Water was used to power water wheels and cloth was bleached on its banks.
 Trout and a few salmon are found in the burn.
 Several hundred Mesolithic tools of flint were found on the banks of Dighty Water, approximately where the burn passes under the A92.

 In 2013, Dighty Connect was formed, a group aiming to enhance green spaces situated around the burn through a mixture of conservation and cultural activities.

 Wildlife

 There is much plant and animal life throughout the Dighty Burn.
-Giant hogweed is commonly found as well as seagulls, swans and swallows and roe deer can be found at the Trottick Ponds nature reserve, which the Dighty Burn runs past.
+Giant hogweed is commonly found as well as seagulls, swans, swallows and heron, as well as roe deer can be found at the Trottick Ponds nature reserve, which the Dighty Burn runs past.